MicrosoftDocs/CordovaDocs/cordovadocs/2017/debug-test/appium-ui-sequences.md

 As you can see, using **yiewd** produces test code that’s almost as clean as implicit chaining, yet has discrete method calls and explicit variables that allow for easy debugging and intermediate computations.
 For this reason, we’ll be using **yiewd** in all the examples that follow.

-> Function*: the function* syntax defines a “generator” function that can be exited and later re-entered, as described on the [Mozilla Developer Network function* page]( https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/function*).
-This works hand-in-hand with *yield* and is essential to make the code above work properly because a bunch of callbacks are still in operation under the covers.
+> Function<em>: the function</em> syntax defines a “generator” function that can be exited and later re-entered, as described on the [Mozilla Developer Network function* page]( https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/function*).
+This works hand-in-hand with <em>yield</em> and is essential to make the code above work properly because a bunch of callbacks are still in operation under the covers.
 Again, if you see syntax errors with function*, be sure to update Node.js.